fchispano/recursos/git_cheetsheet.md

 ## Contributing

 ### Process to contribute and solve merge conflicts:
-1. Fork the repository          1.
-Fork the repository
+1. Fork the repository
-2. Make changes on a local branch       2.
-Make changes on a local branch
+2. Make changes on a local branch
-3. pull Master to be up-to-date         3. pull Master to be up-to-date
+3. pull Master to be up-to-date
-4. merge master into you branch         4. merge master into you branch
+4. merge master into you branch
-5. push your branch         5. push your branch
+5. push your branch
 6. pull request to merge.
-6. pull request to merge.

 ### Keep your forked repository up-to-date with the original
 1. `git fetch upstream`